 There are two ingredients toxic to dogs in chocolate, theobromine and caffeine.
 Caffeine can cause tremors, increased heart rate, and other cardiovascular side effects.
-Theobromine is actually the more dangerous of the two, as even lower doses of it will require medical treatment.
+Theobromine is actually the more dangerous of the two, as even low doses of it will require medical treatment.

-If your vet says to come in, grab the bag or packaging of the chocolate because it will be labeled with the exact weight of the chocolate inside.
+If your vet says to come in, grab the bag or packaging of the item because it will be labeled with the exact weight of the chocolate inside.
 Your vet will then be able to calculate the toxic dose and use it to guide the aggressiveness of treatment.
 Also, the label contains information about any other ingredients it might contain, like xylitol (which is toxic on its own).
-It helps to know what kind of wrapper might have gone down with chocolate too in case it could cause a physical obstruction.
+It helps to know what kind of wrapper might have gone down with the chocolate too, in case it could cause a physical obstruction.